pknipp/TaskRabbitClone/README.md

 1) (PK) incorporate UD functionality into jobs page
 2) put nav links on all pages to places like home, account details, or jobs
-3) (PK) add JobType column to jobs page
 4) (PK) on jobs page, create a three-set toggle which'll show the following jobs according to their #jobDate attribute:
   (a) all of them, (b) past, and (c) future
 5) (PK) separate "account" route into front-end & back-end?
 6) (PK) put csrf middleware into a couple of routes, both front and back?
-7) PK things: make dragon clickable, protect all routes, allow user to delete job, allow user to edit jobDate, remove console logs, put avatar on account details, debug displayed errors, insert more nav links on each page, work on admin page,
+7) PK things: allow
+user to delete job, allow user to edit jobDate, remove console logs, put avatar on account details, insert more nav links on each page, work on admin page,

 C) MINOR FUNCTIONALITY (GENERAL):